marcio777/cadmus/src/Chapter-II/Part VI: Accepting user input.md

 ii)	Have some statement such as `System.out.println("Enter number:");` in order to prompt the user to enter a number.
 Otherwise they won’t know!

-iii)	Create a new `Scanner` object by following this rule:
+iii)	Instantiate a new `Scanner` object by following this rule:
 ```java
 Scanner myScanner = new Scanner(System.in);
 ```